 Do you work with a lot of files?
 I do.
 And it’s hard and tedious to keep everything organized.
-At weloty, we’re currently we’re transcribing over 200 research interviews files for a client and an easy way to keep tabs on each file is to copy all the file names into an Excel sheet and use that to keep tabs of the files as they go through our workflow.
+An easy way to keep tabs on each file is to copy all the file names into an Excel sheet and use that to keep tabs of the files as they go through our transcription workflow.

-Now before we jump into MS Dos, you’ll need to know 2 MS dos commands: CD and DIR.
+Now before we jump into CMD, you’ll need to know 2 CMD commands: CD and DIR.

 CD is short for Change Directory.
 This is the command you’ll use to navigate through directories, also known as folders, in a drive.